dustinspecker/lockal/readme.md

 Then a coworker says, "Hey, your scripts are cool, but they only support Linux.
 I use a Mac."

+One morning you wake up to see someone on the other side of the planet created a GitHub issue stating, "I want to use this on my Raspberry Pi.
+It's Linux, but arm64 architecture."

 Lockal helps automate this process.

 ## Install lockal